f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab5/index.rst

 =====================

 During this lab you will use VoltConsole to connect to an AWS network via a Global Network.
-This assumes that you have completed Lab 2 and 3.
+This assumes that you have completed all previous labs (1-4).

 .. toctree::
    :maxdepth: 1